 I play and adjust each one to make sure they sound as good as the first one i built.
 The grade and rating of every component has been painstakingly tested and I am proud to put my name to each pedal I sell.

-RF interference – Many old fuzz circuits are vunerable to Radio Frequency Interference from a host of different modern electronic devices ranging from lighting to heating controlers to fridges.
-This is by the nature of the design and to reduce the chances of this happening would radically alter how the pedal sounds.
-If you are having problems with RF using one of my pedals here are a few resouces that can help.
+RF interference – Many old fuzz circuits are vulnerable to Radio Frequency Interference from a host of different modern electronic devices ranging from lighting to heating controllers to fridges.
+If you are having problems with RF using one of my pedals here are a few resources that can help.
 RF interference is not down to a faulty pedal.